simgrid/simgrid/docs/source/Introduction.rst

 parts in your experimental setup.
 It is seen as a very bad practice to merge the application, the platform, and the deployment altogether.
-SimGrid is versatile and your mileage may vary, but you should start with your Application specified as a C++ or Java program, using one of the provided XML platform files, and with your deployment in a separate XML file.
+SimGrid is versatile and your mileage may vary, but you should start with your Application specified as a C++ or Python program, using one of the provided XML platform files, and with your deployment in a separate XML file.